Autoflower Yield: 5 Tips To Maximize It & Top Highest Yielding Strains

 When it comes to your high yielding autoflower goals, remember the following:

 - Some seeds produce plants that give higher yields than others, choose wisely.

-- You can cultivate autoflower seeds outdoors and indoors, but indoor growth usually yields better results.
+- You can cultivate autoflower cannabis outdoors and indoors, but indoor growth usually yields better results.

 - A quality pot with enriched soil will do incredibly well for your autoflowering seeds.

 - Follow LST and HST methods to promote higher yields.

 We hope you’ve learned a lot and can now achieve the highest yielding with your autoflowering strains of choice.
 Visit our shop to have them delivered to you!